colson28195/Hearing-Loss-Prediction-Project/documents/proposal.md

 ## Project Management Timeline
-- GANTT chart needed for the team – need to decide whether we will use Excel or other automated GANTT chart platform (attached as seperate file - Team_Gantt_Chart.xlsx)
+- GANTT chart needed for the team includes progress of the project, team meetings and task and deadlines.
+(attached as seperate file - Team_Gantt_Chart.xlsx)

-- The GANTT organises the progress of the project, including team meetings, client meetings, tasks and deadlines.
+- GANTT chart for the client includes progress of the project, client meetings and milestones.
 (attached as seperate file - Client_Gantt_Chart.xlsx)